Ascensiony/EverPro-Intelligence-APIs/README.md

 ### 1. Inventory Scrapping (INV-SCR)

+The objective of this service is to monitor the inventory for a product in real-time.
+Any change detected is added to our dataframe.

 #### Technologies

 - [Django REST framework](https://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.